We talked about bread and carbohydrates in general a lot last summer. And I mean, a lot.

 We had a sourdough starter going for several months last year, making pancakes and even simple sourdough bread.
 But then temperatures warmed up and the starter was growing more than I could keep up with… and since it goes against every cell in my body to pour perfectly good food down the drain, the starter went into the fridge.

-In order to get itself all ready to rise bread on its own, cold sourdough starter needs to come out a day or two early to warm up and be fed.
+In order to get itself all ready to rise bread on its own, a cold sourdough starter needs to come out a day or two early to warm up and be fed.
 But quite frankly, I couldn’t get a grip on the timing of it all!
 I was always off, either too soon or too late.
-Still being somewhat novice at sourdough, ingredients were being wasted left and right and all I had to show for my efforts was rock hard bread at the dinner table.
+Still being somewhat novice at sourdough, ingredients were being wasted left and right and all I had to show for my efforts was rock-hard bread at the dinner table.

 Not.
 Cool.